VR psycho-education for depression

-Many people with depressive disorders feel alone and misunderstood by those around them.
-They often experience feelings of self-stigmatization; a negative image about themselves because of their depression.
-This can also be difficult for loved ones, they often don’t know how to deal with their partner, family member or friend and their depression.
-A thorough explanation of depression and it’s impact, also called psychoeducation, is very important in the treatment of depression.
+People with a depressive disorder feel alone and misunderstood by their environment.
+They often experience feelings of self-stigma; a negative image of themselves because they have depression.
+It can also be difficult for loved ones, they often do not know how to deal with depression with their partner, family member or friend.
+A good explanation about depression and what impact it has, also called psycho-education, is very important in depression treatment.

-At GGZ Delfland, we developed a unique Virtual Reality (VR) depression experience video in collaboration with clients and practitioners, which gives an idea of how someone with a depressive disorder experiences a day, as well as how the relative of the person with depression experiences the day.
-Using special VR glasses, study participants can look all around them and hear the thoughts out loud of the person in the video.
-Participants are taken through the day of a woman with depression, experiencing, among other things, the difficulties of starting the day, eating something, and getting yourself to do anything at all.
-Participants can also experience that same day from the perspective of the partner of the woman with depression, hearing, among other things, how powerless he feels to help her.
-The combined version of the film is 15 minutes total.
+Together with clients and practitioners we have developed a VR depression experience video.
+This gives you an idea of how someone with a depressive disorder and his loved ones experience a day.
+With VR, participants can look around 360° and hear the thoughts of the person in the video aloud.
+You are taken into the day of a woman with depression, where they experience, among other things, how much difficulty the woman has to start the day, to eat something and to commit to something at all.
+That same day you can also experience from the perspective of the partner of the woman with the depression, where one hears, among other things, how powerless he feels to help her.

-The effect of the experience video on psychoeducation for depression is being conducted at GGZ Delfland, in collaboration with the Amsterdam UMC and UMCG.
-At this moment we have just started an RCT, in which standard psychoeducation is compared with psychoeducation for depression with the VR video experience.
-Clients with depression can participate together with a loved one.
-Questionnaires will be filled out prior to the psychoeducation session which will take place after 1 week and after 10 weeks.
-Clients will have their level of self-stigma, loneliness, experienced social support and depressive symptoms measured.
-Quality of life and the perceived burden of caring for the depressed person are measured among loved ones.
-When the experience video proves to be of added value, more variants of the videos can be developed, e.g. the interaction between a child with depression and a parent, the interaction between two friends of whom one has a depression etc., and can be added to psychoeducation for depression.
+We are investigating the effect of this experience video at GGZ Delfland, together with the Amsterdam UMC and UMCG.
+We started with an RCT, in which standard psycho-education is compared with psycho-education with the VR experience video.
+Clients can participate together with a loved one.
+In clients, the degree of self-stigma, loneliness, perceived social support and depressive symptoms is measured before and after the psychoeducation session.
+Quality of life and the perceived burden of care for the depressed person are measured for relatives.
+If the experience video proves to be of added value, more variants of the videos can be developed, e.g. the interaction between a child with depression and a parent, the interaction between two friends, one of whom has depression, etc., and can it be added to psychoeducation for depression.

-GGZ Delfland: Nancy Kramer Freher, promovenda; Martine van Bennekom, Anika Bexkens
+GGZ Delfland: Nancy Kramer Freher, PhD candidate; Martine van Bennekom, Anika Bexkens

 Amsterdam UMC: Claudi Bockting